 Brexit Bites webinars

-The FSAI held a series of Brexit Bite webinars in 2020 to help food businesses prepare for the changes that Brexit brought from 1 January 2021.
+The FSAI held a series of Brexit Bite webinars in 2020 to help food businesses prepare for Brexit-related changes.
+These short videos cover a variety of topics to help businesses prepare for Brexit.

 -